 Whoa-that sentence became much shorter and clearer by using verbs (and more specific ones).
-Beware of generic verbs like affect, change, influence, and impact.
+Beware of generic verbs like change and affect.
 I affected my sister today sounds wacko.
 Worse, you could use the nominalization I had an effect on my sister today.
 A normal person would get to the point by saying I cheered up my sister today or I annoyed my sister today.